hirosystems/clarinet/README.md

 cargo clarinet-install
 ```

 By default, you will be in Hiro's development branch, `develop`, with code that has not been released yet.
 If you plan on submitting any changes to the code, then this is the right branch for you.
-If you simply want the latest stable version, switch to the main branch by entering the following command:
+If you want the latest stable version, switch to the main branch by entering the following command:

 ```bash
 git checkout main